 Download & Other Tools

-- Footnote: Figures are presented as rates over three-year periods.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 child/youth deaths in a given racial/ethnic group.
+- Footnote: The notation S refers to data that have been suppressed because there were fewer than 20 child and youth deaths in that group.
 N/A means that data are not available.
-For example, data for multiracial children and youth are not available prior to 2000.

 - Measures of Deaths on Kidsdata.org